Jany-M/simple-pdf-exporter/README.txt

 You can also export a single post, or the exact number you need.

 > **IMPORTANT** This plugin requires at least 512MB of free RAM available, or it will timeout / return an error.

+This plugin is NOT recommended for people with no tech knowledge.
+The PDF layout/design is VERY basic and will require html/css/php technical knowledge to customize.
+Read more about this below.

 = The Basics =